Kevin Newman Player Props: Reds vs. White Sox

 Kevin Newman At The Plate

-- Newman has a double, two home runs and two walks while batting .219.
+- Newman is batting .224 with a double, two home runs and two walks.

-- In 57.1% of his 21 games this season, Newman has picked up at least one hit.
-He's also had three multi-hit games.
+- Newman has picked up a hit in 13 of 22 games this year, with multiple hits three times.

-- In 21 games played this year, he has hit a homer in two of them.
+- He has gone deep in two of 22 games played this year, and in 2.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.